NeuroTechX/ntx_slack_archive/devices.md

 >
 The 8-channel limit is with this specific setup, we have a couple of other mobile-devices in production right now that will allow 24-channel NIRS.
 So, yes, there are wireless options.
 Best would be to take this outside slack (mail me <mailto:jorn@artinis.com|jorn@artinis.com>).

+11/9/2017 11:51 PM

+ **adamm_neurable** :

+ >Does anyone know of any commercial "in-ear" EEG devices?
+Ear-buds/plugs?
+I know of the cEEGrid and the failed United Science "Aware" Kickstarter plus a handful of researchers who have hacked Muses and Neurosky's strip for ear-buds....but does anyone know of any other organization who is actively working on or selling EEG/Ear devices?